Travelers Companies Technical Analysis (NYSE:TRV)

 Travelers Companies Moving Average Convergence Divergence or MACD

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Travelers Companies MACD line is below the signal line.
+The Travelers Companies MACD line is above the signal line.

 Travelers Companies Relative Strength Index